Novel Fuzzy Centrality Measures in Vague Social Networks: Discussion e conclusions

-In light of this new context, this study presented an extension of the traditional centrality indices to the case where the network consists of shaded edges.
-This research introduces several new measures that consider the imprecision of the links in calculating the centrality measures and, in particular, often provides an original interpretation of these new measures.
 In the application part of this work, we presented a case of a collaboration network within a university department.
 The goal was to measure individual collaboration through questionnaires to understand how much each pair of professors or researchers collaborates.
 The basic idea of this approach is to try to understand the links between department members that go beyond simple indicators such as the number of publications in common or other parameters that can be measured through scalar measures.
 Indeed, in a department or even in another type of network, there are many cases in which the friendship or, more generally, the collaboration between two members goes beyond the number of tangible products resulting from this collaboration.
-Strong cooperation between individuals can also exist simply because they have projects in common, exchange ideas, exchange didactic material, go out together outside the working environment, are relatives, and help each other with research questions even if they are not published together, have interests in common outside the university for example for professional activities, or different types of interests in common.
-In all these cases, considering objective parameters such as the number of joint publications would be highly limiting, and the information would need more effective collaboration between subjects.
-In any case, since many of these concepts we have listed are by their nature vague, the relationship between individuals and, therefore also, their centrality in a more complex network must be measured through suitable methods that consider the imprecision of human language as well as the uncertainty connected with their way of seeing things.
+Strong cooperation between individuals can also exist because they have projects in common, exchange ideas, exchange didactic material, socialize together outside of the workplace, are relatives, and help each other with research questions even if they are not published together, have interests in common outside the university for example for professional activities, or different types of interests in common.
+In all these cases, considering objective parameters such as the number of joint publications would be highly limiting.
+In any case, since many of these concepts we have listed are by their nature vague, the relationship between individuals and, therefore also, their centrality in a more complex network must be measured through suitable methods that consider the imprecision of human language as well as the uncertainty connected with human relationships.
 For the latter reason, the social network we propose in this research is rarely symmetrical.
-In fact, in most cases, an individual's opinion regarding his relationship with another individual is rarely the same in the opposite direction.
-For this reason, we have focused on the case of direct social networks in this study.
-Even if highly improbable, we could have as an extreme case that every link between two nodes is equal in both directions; naturally, as the size of the network or the number of nodes involved increases, the probability that this extreme case occurs tends to zero.
+In fact, in most cases, an individual's opinion regarding his/her relationship with another individual is rarely the same in the opposite direction.
+For this reason, we have focused on the case of direct social networks.